tsshadow/scrobbler/README.md

 scrobbles are merged with the media library.
 The scrobble endpoint returns an `enrich_job_id` when a job is queued, and ListenBrainz imports include the timestamp of the earliest newly created listen alongside the queued job id.
+You can also trigger an enrichment pass manually from the UI or by calling `POST /api/v1/enrichment`.

 OpenAPI docs are available at `/docs`.